atitsbest/resume/CV.md

 ### Docker

-- Write dockerfiles to encapsulate applications (to move between hosting platforms, for faster auto scaling)
+- Write docker files to encapsulate applications (to move between hosting platforms, for faster auto-scaling)
 - Used as build platform in ci scenarios.

 ### Worth mentioning

-- Worked on projects (some shiped) with Ruby (with and without Rails) and
+- Worked on projects (some shipped) with Ruby (with and without Rails) and
-- Go (I like the lightning fast compile times).
+- Go (I like the lightning-fast compile times).

 # Education